HomerW/CSGNet/README.txt

 conda env create -f environment.yml

-The pretrained model provided in the CSGNet repository should be placed in "trained_models/sp.pt."
+The pretrained model provided in the CSGNet repository should be placed in "trained_models/sp.pt".
 The CAD data from the same repository should be placed in the "data" directory.

 lest.py starts a run of LEST, saving models and intermediate training ouput to the directory "train_out".

-infer.py and train.py contain the logic for inferring programs using the inference network and training the inference network.
+infer.py and train.py contain the logic for inferring programs and training the inference network.

 rl.py runs the reinforcement learning comparison method.